A Review of The Medical Medium — Anthony William — Marketing Spirit

 This is not new: I have done previous reviews on individuals who made inflated spiritual claims about themselves in order to set themselves and their organisations up as harbingers of absolute Truth.
 Perhaps this is just a human psychological characteristic of the spiritually ambitious (an oxymoron if there ever was one).
 Get it "right"… such as Ron Hubbard did… and you can literally start a religion.

 Anthony William is still far from starting a religion, but I do think it sad that so many in the spiritual communities (including his publisher Hay House) seem to be taken in my him and cannot see the damage that this level of spiritual hubris can do to authentic spiritual awakening.
 Putting aside William's health claims, just his claim to be the only effective medical medium does great disservice to all the incredible beings out there who have added to human knowledge and human awakening.
-We are all one family in spirit and divine inspiration is our collective heritage, not the reserve of a select few who claims it for egotistical and marketing reasons.
+We are all one family in spirit and divine inspiration is our collective heritage, not the reserve of a select few who claim it for egotistical and marketing reasons.

 Accepting or making inflated personal claims of this nature diminishes our own awakening by giving our pathological egos an external event on which to feed off.
-And so you have individuals like William who seem to have traded an inspirational talent (assuming what he tells us about his gift of mediumship is actually true) for a lead role on the commercial stage.
+And so you have individuals like William who seem to have traded an inspirational talent (assuming what he tells us about his gift of mediumship is actually true) for a leading role on the commercial stage.
 A great shame.
 Yes, he is promoting natural medicine, albeit a distorted version, but at what cost to our collective psychological and spiritual awakening?
 For by giving simplistic views of diseases, their causes, and treatment plans, and presenting those views as absolute Truth from the highest spirit of all, William shifts authority for our health away from our centre.
 For ultimately, if we are to heal, we each have to become our own medical intuitive, deciding which healing path to take and which practitioner to consult etc. The path to health is an intimate one, and nobody can make that journey for us.

 On that path it can sometimes feel good to give over authority for our health to another.
 But that only works for a limited time, and if we want to be truly healthy we need to take back that responsibility.
-This is because it is the normal everyday aspects of our lives that can, over time, have the biggest impact on our health and wellbeing.
+This is because it is the normal everyday aspects of our lives that can, over time, have the biggest impact on our health and well-being.
 And that includes not only our lifestyles (especially our diets and physical exercise), but also our emotional, mental and even spiritual states.
 For health is ultimately about wholeness, and whilst it is essential we look outside the box for different healing modalities and suggestions, we cannot be whole if we remain looking outside.

 If you decide to follow William's protocols, that is your choice, so long as the authority to do so comes from inside you rather than being strong-armed by false marketing statements such as: "No other medium does what I do.
 No one else alive has a spirit voice providing profound on-target health information with crystal clarity."
 This statement is untrue, disempowering, over-the-top, and damaging in the long-term.
 But then so much around William appears to be marketing hype with very little substance behind it, all seemingly in an effort to sell more books and consultations.